Covid-19 College Closure and the Residence and Campus Life Office

 - Move-ins will be scheduled and some new physical distancing measures will be in place.

-- Physical distancing and capacity limits will be in place in residence and campus common areas (lounges, food service locations, sports areas).
+- A requirement to wear masks in all indoor shared spaces, physical distancing and capacity limits will be in place in residence and campus common areas (lounges, food service locations, sports areas).

 - Residence community building and social events will include virtual events, and, if provincial regulations and recommendations allow, some small group physically distanced events